I am delighted to have been awarded an MGC Futures Bursary to workshop a new children’s book adaptation.

 Princess Charming has just finished touring.
 See here for all info.

 Princess Charming is a family cabaret about gender stereotypes and identity.
 It was first developed at Mini VAULT Festival in February 2016 and we now have a fantastic producer, Jessica Cheetham of Spun Glass Theatre.
 The show had its first full run in September 2017 and our exciting news is that we have just received our Arts Council funding to go on a national tour this Autumn.
-Watch this space for dates.
+See here for all info and dates.

 These Trees are Made of Blood finished its revival run at the Arcola Theatre in July 2017.
 Reviews and production shots here.
 We are hoping to give it future life, following very positive reviews and audience feedback.

 The 2017 cast was: Rob Castell, Ros Ford, Ellen O’Grady, Alex Luttley, Neil Kelso, Eilon Morris, Anne-Marie Piazza, Josh Sneesby, Charlotte Worthing